how to overcome self doubt

 Here are some tips for getting started:

-• Take one small step at a time—and then another step after that!
+- Take one small step at a time—and then another step after that!
 Don’t try to think of everything at once or everything will feel overwhelming.
-Just take one small step towards your goal every day (or even just an hour) until it becomes second nature for you to complete that task on a regular basis.
+Simply take one modest step toward your objective every day (or even an hour) until it becomes second nature to do that work on a regular basis.

-• Ask questions if anything feels unclear or confusing along the way so your self-doubt doesn’t creep back up again later down the line when things get more difficult for whatever reason (e.g., because of a lack of experience).
+- Ask questions if anything feels unclear or confusing along the way so your self doubt doesn’t creep back up again later down the line when things get more difficult for Whatever the reason (for example, lack of experience).

 Reinforce positive thoughts about yourself

 There are several ways you can do this.
 For example, when you think about yourself, remember how resilient and resourceful you’ve been in the past.
-When someone offers support, be sure to remind them how grateful you are for their help.
+When someone offers help, make sure to express your gratitude.
 In addition to recognizing all of the good things in your life, it’s also important to keep an eye on what could go right tomorrow: focus on possible solutions instead of problems.
-It’s not as hard as you think to transform yourself into more positive thinking.
+It is not as difficult as you may believe to shift your mindset to one of optimism.
 It just takes practice and awareness.

 If a friend has a problem with another person or thing (like a difficult boss or an unreliable car), try offering solutions or options that have worked well for others in similar situations.
-Finally, take time every day to focus on the positive aspects that surround us—the sun shining through trees as we walk down our street; raindrops falling as they drip off leaves onto the pavement; the food we enjoy eating together with friends over dinner—and remind ourselves that these moments don’t last forever (but they do matter).
+Finally, take time every day to focus on the positive aspects that surround us—the sun shining through trees as we walk down our street; rainfall falling as they drip off leaves onto the sidewalk; the cuisine we like eating with friends over dinner—and remind ourselves that these moments do not last forever (but they are important).

 Write yourself a letter of recommendation

 Write yourself a letter of recommendation.
-This is an exercise where you write about yourself from another perspective: mentor, friend, family member, or even stranger.
-Think about what they would say about your strengths and weaknesses, skills, and areas for growth.
+This is an exercise in which you write about yourself from a different perspective: mentor, friend, family member, or even stranger.
+Consider what they might say about your strengths and limitations, talents, and development opportunities.

-Try to imagine their reactions when reading your resume/CV or application form.
-You can also write this letter from your future self (what do you want to accomplish in the next 5 years?) or your past self (how did you feel when starting out?).
-Finally, try writing this letter from your own perspective – after all these years of experience and knowledge gained.
+Try to picture how they will react to your resume/CV or application form.
+You might also send this letter to your future self (what do you hope to accomplish in the following five years?) or your prior self (how did you feel when you first started?).
+Finally, try writing this letter from your point of view, drawing on all of your experience and knowledge.

 Remind yourself that you can do it

 Remind yourself that you can do it.
-You have overcome many challenges before and you will be able to overcome this one as well.
-You are capable of doing anything you set your mind to, so don’t doubt your ability to overcome this challenge!
+You’ve faced many problems before, and you’ll be able to overcome this one as well.
+You are capable of accomplishing anything you set your mind to, so don’t underestimate your abilities to tackle this problem!

-Face your fears head-on.
-Once you’ve acknowledged them, here’s the next step: face them!
-Don’t let fear prevent you from doing anything else in life; instead, take action regardless of how uncomfortable those feelings make feeling nervous or afraid seem at first glance — they’re only temporary.
-In fact, getting over them could turn out to be one of the best things ever if only because it means facing up against something scary but ultimately worthwhile in order for things to go smoothly (and even better) later down the road once again 🙂
+Face your fears straight on.
+After you’ve acknowledged them, here’s the next step: confront them!
+Do not let fear prevent you from doing anything else in life; instead, take action regardless of how uneasy or afraid you feel at first—they are just temporary.
+Getting over them could turn out to be one of the nicest things ever, if only because it involves facing something terrifying but ultimately worthwhile for things to go easily (and even better) further down the road:)

 Wrapping up

-As you can see, there are many ways to overcome self-doubt.
-The important thing is to acknowledge it and take action, even if that action is just talking back to your own self-doubts.
+As you can see, there are numerous approaches to overcoming self doubt.
+The important thing is to acknowledge it and take action, even if that action is just talking back to your self-doubts.
 Even if your first step is acknowledging that you have some negative thoughts about yourself, then it’s a start.
 It’s an important first step toward facing your fears and reaching new heights in life.

 Keetria is an entrepreneur, wellness advocate, and brand strategy coach for creatives & entrepreneurs with 16 years of public relations expertise working with some of the world’s leading brands, startups, media personalities, and entertainers.
 If you would like to work together, don’t hesitate to reach out!